 Surely, you will agree that the benefits of big data in healthcare are staggering, creating great new possibilities and perspectives for the future.

 Now you know what big data and artificial intelligence look like currently and how they are helpful in modern medicine.
 What we should do now is to concentrate on the future.
-What future of artificial intelligence in healthcare is going to look like?
+What future of artificial intelligence and big data in healthcare is going to look like?

 Because artificial intelligence is producing great savings (it is estimated that by 2026 it will save up to $150 billion!).
 Its development will definitely go on.
 Firstly, we go back to the question from the beginning of this article – will machine doctors replace humans?
 It is probable.
 Actually, it happens already – for instance there is almost no need for human presence in radiology!
 Artificial algorithms are much more accurate in their judgments and above all – noticeably faster.
 When it comes to human life, time is the most important factor.
 Just seconds can change everything.
 So we expect to see a much bigger role of artificial intelligence in a diagnosis.